Psssst… I have a secret for you. It’s a big one.

 1. Your Energy is Low

 Feeling tired at the end of a long day is normal, but constant run-down exhaustion is not.
-If you regularly wake up tired, (even after 7-8 hours of sleep) your body is telling you that it needs more support.
+If you regularly wake up tired, (even after 7 to 8 hours of sleep) your body is telling you that it needs more support.

 Ensure that you are getting enough micronutrients.
 That means vitamins and minerals – and no, you can’t just take supplements.
 Real food first.
 Your body needs vitamins to effectively convert calories into energy.
 So don’t just count your macros, count your micros too!